-The Anatomical Board of the State of Texas has no budget and no employees.
-All work done by the board members mandated in either Chapter 691 of the Texas Health and Safety Code or Title 25 of the Texas Administrative Code is done by appointed board members on their own time, and with their own resources.
-As examples, the Chair of the board must find the time to contact all board members to schedule meetings, along with finding a suitable place for the meetings to be held.
+The Anatomical Board of the State of Texas has no state budget allocation, no central agency office, and no employees.
+All of the duties of the SAB are performed by the board members as mandated in either Chapter 691 of the Texas Health and Safety Code or Title 25 of the Texas Administrative Code.
+These duties are done by appointed board members on the time, and with the resources allotted to them by their employing educational institutions and their expenses are then reimbursed from the SAB accounts.
+As an example, the Chair of the board must find the time to contact all board members to schedule meetings, along with finding a suitable place for the meetings to be held.
 The Chair must also respond to any inquiries of the board and travel wherever board representation is requested or required.
 The Vice-chair must schedule facility inspections by himself and find additional board members to accompany him on the inspection trips.
 The Secretary-Treasurer must track down fee payments, reconcile the financial reports, and issue reimbursement checks by himself.
 There are no administrative resources available to the board to assist the board members in carrying out their delegated duties.

 Most other boards in the State of Texas have a paid "Executive Director" or an "Administrative Assistant".
-There is no language in any of our organizational statutes that allow the SAB to employ such an individual.
-At the current time, if the SAB were to employ one on its own, the salary and benefits would need to be administered from the board funds, which in the opinion of our Attorney General's Office counsel, we are not enabled to do.
+There is no language in any of our organizational statutes that allows the SAB to employ such an individual.
+This restriction has been confirmed by our appointed Office of the Attorney General liaison.
+At the current time, if the SAB were to employ administrative assistants, secretaries, investigators, or inspectors, it would have to be on an "independent contractor basis, with the funds provided reported via an IRS 1099 form.
+This has also been confirmed by our appointed Attorney General's Office counsel.